skuhl/sys-prog-examples/linking-types-example/README.txt

 program will delete the static library file that the "static" example uses.

-You will need to run the shared and dynamic executables using the following commands.
-Without setting the LD_LIBRARY_PATH environment variable (on Linux), the operating system will not realize that it will find the library in your current directory.
-The way that you set environment variables depend on the shell that you are using.
-Typing "ps" on the command line should show you all of the processes that have been started in that particular terminal session.
-It should show you your shell.
-Most systems default to the bash shell.
+=== Running ===

+The statically linked version of the program will work like a normal program.

+The shared and dynamically linked programs will likely NOT run.
+They will fail because the OS does not typically look in the current directory to look for libraries---it usually only looks in standard locations such as "/usr/lib".

+Environment variables are used to communicate to the OS where it should look for libraries.
+The name of the environment variable depends on your OS:

+ - Linux:  LD_LIBRARY_PATH
+ - Mac OS X: DYLD_LIBRARY_PATH

+The remainder of these instructions assume that you are using Linux.

+To make matters more complicated, the procedure to set these environment variables depends on which shell you are using.
+In any given shell, you can typically set an environment variable for a one-time command OR you can set an environment variable for an entire shell session (until you exit it!).

+How do I know which shell I'm using?

+ - Run the "ps" command.
+It will show some of the processes your user is running.
+One of them should be your shell.

+ - Run "echo $SHELL" at the command line.
+This will show you the contents of the SHELL environment variable which is typically set to the path to your shell.

+The bash shell is often the default on any typical Linux distribution.
+The tcsh shell is also often the default at Michigan Tech.

 ** Bash shell **

 You can set environment variables for a one-time command like this:

 LD_LIBRARY_PATH=. ./dynamic
 LD_LIBRARY_PATH=. ./shared

-You can change the environment permamently for a terminal session (the setting will go away when you exit) like this: export LD_LIBRARY_PATH=.
+You can change the environment permamently for a terminal session (the setting will go away when you exit) like this:

+export LD_LIBRARY_PATH=.
 ./dynamic
 ./shared